 Giving birth to a premature baby is an experience for which parents are not prepared.
 The dreamed and desired baby disappears, happiness is postponed and the future is too big an unknown.
 Parents often feel lost in the fragility of their babies.
-It seems that nothing is in their hands, that they cannot do much for them, that they can only trust doctors and medicines.
+It seems that nothing is in their hands, that they cannot do much for them, and that they can only trust doctors and medicines.
 But is that so?

 Although there are no specific causes for premature birth, in Western countries, several factors are pointed out as the cause of premature birth: assisted reproduction techniques, multiple births, work-related stress, health problems in the mother and delayed motherhood.
 In developing countries, on the other hand, prematurity is due to a lack of medical follow-up during pregnancy and childbirth.

 About 15 million premature babies are born worldwide each year, and this number is rising inexorably.
 More than one million premature infants die from complications, making it the leading cause of death among children under five worldwide.

 And for many of the premature babies who manage to survive, it is not going to be easy because many premature babies can suffer long-term conditions throughout their lives: blindness, cataracts, retinopathy, myopia, deafness, cerebral palsy, bronchopulmonary dysplasia.

 The survival rate of babies born prematurely worldwide is very uneven, depending on the economic situation in each country.
 But more than three-quarters of premature babies can be saved with simple and cost-effective care, including a range of essential health services during delivery and the postnatal period for all mothers and all infants: prenatal steroid injections; “Kangaroo Mothercare Method”; promotion of breastfeeding; and antibiotics to treat newborn infections.